Who We Work With

 Today, Guiré Salimata finds herself busy running a successful restaurant and providing for her five children.
 In 2013, before Guiré began participating in the Boulkon Epicentre Microfinance Programme with The Hunger Project-Burkina Faso, her...read more

 Awa Ndiaye is 37 years old.
 She lives with her husband (a construction worker), his three daughters (thirteen, nine and three years) and her five-year-old son.
-Mrs Ndiaye joined the The Hunger Project’s Microfinance Programme (MFP) in Senegal in...read more
+Mrs Ndiaye joined the The Hunger Project’s Microfinance Programme (MFP) in...read more

 Meher Nazmun, known popularly as Tisha to her friends and family, is 21 years old and lives in Munshipara, Rangpur District in Bangladesh.
 As she walked to and from her college, Tisha was troubled at seeing children from the nearby slums on the...read more